KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 My local comic book shop, which I've been visiting every Wednesday since I moved here, sends out an email saying that they're closing permanently and will not reopen after quarantine ends.

-Three days into mandatory quarantine, I turned 34 years old.
-I celebrated by working an 18 hour day and not leaving my apartment.

 Somebody on my team had been working on letting businesses mark themselves as temporarily closed on Google.
 Before the world ended, this was a quiet little project designed for seasonal places like ski lodges.
 But all of a sudden this project was one of the most important things happening at Google, as the Italian government demanded that we close down everything and the CEO announced it in a very public [blog](https://blog.google/inside-google/company-announcements/covid-19-how-were-continuing-to-help).

 Long story short, I fell into a weirdly demanding role, working super long hours and having lots of meetings with other teams and PR people for the first few weeks of quarantine.

+Three days into mandatory quarantine, I turned 34 years old.
+I celebrated by working an 18 hour day and not leaving my apartment.

 I tend to react to stress by becoming really productive, so in a way this worked out.
 I didn't have time to react to anything, because I was too busy being busy.
 And I think a lot of people felt similarly.

 By then it was obvious that the virus could potentially impact millions of people, and there wasn't much any of us could do about it.
 Nobody likes feeling helpless, so sure enough within a few weeks there were a ton of ideas about how Google could help save the world.
 I couldn't help feeling like we were all reacting to our own helplessness by making ourselves feel a little more important than we really were, but hey, I was doing the same thing.

 I didn't have a desk, so I was working from my couch.
 At the end of my work day I would close my laptop, move to the other side of the couch, and turn on the TV.
-This was pretty terrible, so I eventually repurposed a crappy end table and got myself a chair, which is what I'm still using as my home office as I write this in September.
+This was pretty terrible, so I eventually repurposed a crappy end table and got myself the cheapest chair on Amazon, which is what I'm still using as my home office as I write this in September.
 Better than spending 18 hours a day on my couch though.

 ![working from couch](/blog/images/my-quarantine/2020-03-25.jpg)